tursodatabase/libsql/libsql-server/README.md

 storage.
 Each backup session is called a "generation" and consists of the main database file snapshot and replicates [SQLite WAL] pages.

-In order to enable automatic replication to S3 storage, run `sqld` with `--enable-bottomless-replication` parameter:
+In order to enable automatic replication to S3 storage, compile `sqld` with `-F bottomless` flag and run `sqld` with `--enable-bottomless-replication` parameter:

 ```bash
 sqld --http-listen-addr=127.0.0.1:8000 --enable-bottomless-replication